 I had so much fun creating this autumn decor!
 This was the first chance I had to decorate my fall mantel since our home improvement project after the fireplace saga you can read about here.

 Here is the result of adding the smallest of pumpkins to the magnolia garlands.
 The faux leaves from my magnolia garlands

 The pumpkins were all shades of white, cream and even a little gray.

-I think I did Martha proud!
-I know I am so happy to be able to enjoy this gorgeous display each and every day!
-Will you be decorating your mantel for Fall?
+I know I am so happy to be able to enjoy this gorgeous display with all of the white elements.
+Will you be decorating your mantel for the new season?